lowbird0712/Portfolios-for-Recruiting/README.md

 # Projects before Donbury Quest
 >In this repository, many projects I, or my team done, and their play videos are included.
->For each project, please read .txt files first(Japanese for Japanese companies included).
-They will help your understanding of my projects.
->Codes are in master branch.

 1. IraIra Isekai(2020 winter)